zentyal/zentyal/docs/en/user/voip.rst

 When editing a user, you will be able to enable and disable this user VoIP account and change his extension.
-Take in account that an extension can only be assigned to one user and no more, if you need to call more than one users from an extension you should use queues.
+Take in account that an extension can only be assigned to one user and no more, if you need to call more than one user from an extension, you must use queues.

 .. figure:: images/voip/ebox-asterisk_user.png
    :scale: 80

 When editing a group, you will be able to enable and disable this group queue.
-A queue is an extension where when you call, it rings all the users who belong to this group.
+A queue is an extension where all the users who belong to this queue ring when is called.

 .. figure:: images/voip/ebox-asterisk_group.png
    :scale: 80